 - Relevant documents to prove that you can afford the mortgage

-Apart from the deposit, you will also have to factor in the following fees and charges associated with availing a mortgage:
+Apart from the deposit, you will also have to factor in the following costs associated with availing a mortgage:

 - Registration of Mortgage Fee – usually, 0.25% of the mortgage value